Hriscu/Migration-Reporting-Tool/README.md

 <p> Each team could be awarded with an amount of maximum 3 points for: </p>

-* ⌛ adopting SHACL to validate RDF data,
+* ✔️ adopting SHACL to validate RDF data, (birds and locations)

 * ⌛ proposing a decentralized approach based on the Solid – an open standard for structuring data, digital identities, and applications on the Web,